parkcoj/Intro-to-NCBI-Cloud-Computing/_site/index.md

+**This three hour workshop is being offered by the [NCBI Education Team](mailto:workshops@ncbi.nlm.nih.gov?subject=[GitHub]%20CSHL%20Cloud%20Workshop%20Feedback) for the CSHL Genome Informatics Meeting on November 2, 2021.**

+**Workshop Description:** As DNA sequencing becomes a commonplace tool in biological research, the need for accessible, scalable, and secure computational environments to process this deluge of data is growing.
+NCBI has partnered with leading cloud computing providers to provide tools and data to this growing industry.
+This workshop is designed for experimental biologists without cloud computing experience.
+While not required, it is most useful for researchers who do sequence-based research and who have some familiarity interacting with a Linux command-line.

+In this online, interactive workshop you will learn how to:

+- Navigate the AWS cloud console page and understand how to access and use some popular console-based tools.
+- Access and mine metadata for information in the NCBI SRA database to select an interesting dataset for further study using the AWS Athena service.
+- Retrieve SRA sequence data and perform a sequence alignment analysis using the containerized NCBI tool MagicBLAST.
+- Visualize the aligned data against the wealth of information in NCBI databases by uploading it to the NCBI Genome Data Viewer browser application.

+---

 # Objective 0 - Logging in & Navigating the AWS Console Page

 1) Find your credential email with subject: **NCBI Codethon Credentials**